openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 # Introduction {#Introduction}

-This specification defines attachment element as additional JWT claim about the natural person that MAY be used in various contexts.
+This specification defines an attachment element as a JWT claim that MAY be used in various contexts.

+Attachment element was inspired by the work done on [@OpenID4IDA] and in particular how to include images of various pieces of evidence used as part of an identity assurance process, however, it is anticipated that there may be other cases where the ability to embed or refer to non-JSON structured data may be useful.

 # Scope